-Photograph courtesy Library of Congress.
-(Full credit at bottom of section to avoid spoilers.)
+Photo credit at the bottom of section to avoid spoilers.

 This ‘memo 0’ has three sections, one each on simplified categories applied to the human world and the natural world – how they obscure nuances and impede deeper understanding of underlying systems.
 The third section draws parallels between two networks that span those worlds.